tuck1s/thetucks-com/content/post/itunes-ugh/index.md

 Partly unsuccessful syncs between iTunes and iPhone meant the device was in a somewhat confused state.
 The solution was quite easy:

 * Delete all songs from the phone.
 This can be done in a single operation from Settings / iPhone Storage / Music menu.
+Swipe left and use the red "-" next to "All Songs" - no need to delete the app itself.

   ![](img/iPhone.jpeg)